Padrauna

 Padrauna is a city and headquarter of Kushinagar district in the Indian state of Uttar Pradesh.
 It is the place where Rama spent a few days of his life.
 After passing from Padrauna, Rama reached at Ramkola where he made a hut with his wife Sita and younger brother Lakshman to stay.
 It is situated 19 km northeast of Kushinagar International Airport.
 Udit Narayan Intermediate College is the biggest College in the Kushinagar district.
-Padrauna was also the seat of local zamindari called Padrauna Estate.
+Padrauna was also the seat of a local zamindari estate known as the Padrauna Estate.